Need Help? Give us a call.

 What Stripe is known for is their industry-leading developer tools, which allow customers to integrate and customize their payment processor using a variety of different programming languages.
 Let’s see what all that customization can do for your business.

 Stripe is a third-party payment processor, meaning it processes credit card transactions from a portfolio of different companies into a single merchant account (an account used to accept credit card payments).
-This means that when you sign up for Stripe, you will get instant access to processing because you won’t go through the steps to open a dedicated merchant account (which requires underwriting).
+This means that when you sign up, you will get instant access to Stripe payment processing because you won’t go through the steps to open a dedicated merchant account (which requires underwriting).

 Note that Stripe also provides their own payment gateway, which is another tool necessary to accept credit card payments online.